-- liaises with partner organisations (alternative provisions, Wiltshire Council) to ensure any safeguarding records for learners are shared on transition: - by the setting/school/organisation previously attended by the child. - by our DSL when the child leaves our school.
+- liaises with partner organisations to ensure any safeguarding records for learners are shared on transition and within 5 days for an in-year transfer or within the first 5 days of the start of a new term: - by the setting/school/organisation previously attended by the child. - o by our DSL when the child leaves our school.